Gekkio/drumfish/README.markdown

       <version>0.1.0</version>
     </dependency>

-#### Status: Experimental
+*Experimental*.
 This module is in production use, but the API is still in flux.
 Some currently open questions are:

 + Naming and behaviour of flatMap.
 The name is not directly intuitive, but is consistent with monadic patterns in Scala.
 The actual behaviour currently does switching, but with event streams another option is to instead collect all events from all past streams.
 + Drumfish FRP does not use a three-stream model (= events, errors, end-of-stream).
 Thus, it is simpler but less powerful than alternatives.
 On the other hand, it's possible to build a three-stream API on top of the current one.